alexander-williamson/prequin-fullstack-interview-task/README.md

 **Notes:**

 - You are free to use any language and frameworks.
-- Out tech stack consists of:
+- Our tech stack consists of:
   1. React micro frontends (newer ones with typescript, older ones without),
   2. Python micro services (some using REST/FastAPI others using GQL/Strawberry),
   3. .NET (C#) for our legacy services